 To know that Harry had lived with this man, had been in this man's care–in the loosest sense of the word–had Teddy wanting to punch something.
 The scene of what happened outside was playing over and over in Teddy's head: Vernon grabbing Harry violently by the arm with a practiced hand.

 A sickening sense of dread began to envelope Teddy.

 Probably many times.

 Harry never talked about staying with the Dursleys if he could help it.
 Hell, nobody in the family mentioned it if they could help it.
-And on the rare occasion that it was brought up, everyone would turn stony faced and dead quiet.
+And on the rare occasion that it was brought up, everyone would turn stone faced and quiet.
 Harry in particular would turn morose.
-Everyone else just looked angry.

-Teddy knew Harry's life had been tough; he'd been told the big picture, but nobody really liked to talk about it, especially Harry.
+Teddy knew that Harry's life had been difficult.
+He'd been told the big picture, but nobody really liked to talk about it, especially Harry.
 He had learned early on never to mention the war if he could avoid it.
 It was a real mood killer.
-But it was little snippets, little slips of mouth from Ron, Hermione, Ginny, and occasionally other members of the family, that brought it all in perspective for Teddy; small little unguarded moments where they say something that they never would have otherwise.
+But there were little snippets, little slips of mouth from Ron, Hermione, Ginny, and occasionally other members of the family, that brought it all in perspective for Teddy–small little unguarded moments where they said something that they never would have otherwise.
 Teddy always took each of these moments and locked them away in his mind, keeping inventory of every single one.
-If you read between the lines, you could catch a far grimmer and more terrifying picture than anything else that they said gave you.
+Reading between the lines, he caught a far grimmer and more terrifying picture than anything else that they said gave him.

 Teddy knew that Harry's aunt and uncle had been awful to him.
 He knew that they sometimes starved him.
 He knew that they would lock him away for days.
 He knew that they never bought him anything of his own.
 He knew that they blamed him for everything.